Polymer/old-docs-site/articles/unit-testing-elements.md

 Great question.
 When working with Web Components, we regularly find ourselves wanting to write tests within .html sources.
 A large number of tests require that you write HTML and we wanted something more convenient than two files per suite - your fixtures and tests.
 We also wanted a test runner that didn't have configuration hooks for running server-executable code to allow for environments like [Travis CI](https://travis-ci.org/).

 We considered both [Karma](http://karma-runner.github.io/0.12/index.html) and [Protractor](https://github.com/angular/protractor) while evaluating our tooling options.
-Karma unfortunately didn't support [WebDriver](http://docs.seleniumhq.org/projects/webdriver/) commands outside of lauching and lacked first-class support for .html sources (without the use of iframes! and gnarly workarounds).
-Protractor had a similar JS-centriv view of the world and focused more on integration style testing rather than unit style testing.
-As we felt quite strongly about
+Karma unfortunately didn't support [WebDriver](http://docs.seleniumhq.org/projects/webdriver/) commands outside of lauching and lacked first-class support for .html sources.
+Protractor had a similar JS-centric view of the world and focused more on integration style testing rather than unit style testing.

 Ultimately, having considered the options we found it more efficient to build WCT rather than modify these tools outright.